There are several stages to any . The screening stage, the first stage and then usually there comes the .

 5. Could you tell me a little more about your current or most recent job?

-Learning about your candidates’ past experience is valuable for a number of reasons.
+Learning about your candidates’ past experience from a is valuable for a number of reasons.
 On the one hand, you learn about their previous duties and challenges.
 On the other, you get to see how they talk about their current or former employee, their managers, and colleagues.

 6. What challenges are you currently looking for?